Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

            Remember CIS-2 covers all tokens with one standard.

-    The app asks you either to create your own NFT contract instance or provide the contract index that you own.
+    The app asks you either to create your own NFT contract instance or provide the contract instance address that you own.
 Specify your contract address, such as 2319,0.

     .. image:: ../../images/low-code-nft-framework/mint-sft-sc.png
         :width: 100%